 Most people pay into the Social Security retirement system for their entire career.
 The current tax rate is 6.2% for both employers and employees, or 12.4% total.
 Known as the Federal Insurance Contributions Act (FICA) tax, these payroll deductions equal a percentage of your current wages.
 Employers often lump Medicare taxes into these withholdings, too.
 (The current Medicare tax rate is 1.45%.)

 Paying FICA taxes over time will make you eligible for Social Security retirement benefits once you’re old enough.
 This also covers SSDI benefits as well as Medicare health coverage.
 And technically, you can start drawing early retirement benefits right after your 62nd birthday.
 But if you decide to take early retirement at 62, you’ll receive less than your full Social Security benefit amount.
-In fact, the SSA may reduce your Social Security checks by 30% for life to cover those early retirement payments.
+In fact, the SSA may reduce your Social Security checks by 30% or more for life to cover those early retirement payments.

 Essentially, here’s how that works: the SSA reduces your payment for every month between your current and full retirement age.
-(For most people reading this, your full retirement age for drawing Social Security retirement checks is either 66 or 67.)
-Taking early retirement at 62 reduces your benefit anywhere from 25%-30% so the SSA can cover those additional months.
+(For most people reading this, your full retirement age for drawing Social Security retirement checks is 67.)
+Taking early retirement at 62 reduces your benefit anywhere from 30%-35% so the SSA can cover those additional months.
 As a general rule, you’ll get about the same amount in Social Security benefits totaled up over your lifetime.
 But on a month-to-month basis, the payment amount you’ll get is a lot less.
 Look at it this way: When you take early retirement at 62, you stop paying FICA taxes 4-5 years early.
 Paying less money into your Social Security fund means you have less money to pull out once you retire.

 Why Is It Better to Apply for SSDI Than Early Retirement at 62?